We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 In general, stress incontinence occurs when only a small amount of urine leaks out.
 If your bladder is completely emptying without your control, then that’s a different medical problem.
 Stress incontinence just means that when there’s some kind of added “stress” on the bladder, it causes your bladder to leak a little urine.
 The condition can severely impact a person’s quality of life.
 It can cause them to avoid activities they may normally enjoy.

 And while urine leakage doesn’t just happen to women, it’s a common condition for many mothers because the bladder muscles and the muscles surrounding the bladder can become weakened through the stress of pregnancy and childbirth.
-The overall incidence of stress incontinence is 8 percent higher in women who have given birth.
-And women who have delivered a baby vaginally are twice as likely to develop stress incontinence compared to women who have delivered via cesarean.
+The overall incidence of stress incontinence is

 There are different factors that can cause stress incontinence.
 For women, the most common cause is pregnancy and childbirth.
 Men might develop stress incontinence after a prostatectomy.
 Obesity also increases the risk of leakage.

 Other risk factors for stress urinary incontinence include:

 - pelvic organ prolapse

 Stress incontinence is manageable.
 The first thing you should do is visit your doctor to discuss physical therapy to strengthen your pelvic floor.
 Especially for women who have had a baby, pelvic floor strengthening is key for improving bladder control.